shuhei/knowledge/nodejs.md

 - [Node.js in Flame](https://medium.com/netflix-techblog/node-js-in-flames-ddd073803aa4) - A nice use case of CPU frame graph
 - [Debugging Node.js Performance Issues in Production](https://www.elastic.co/videos/debugging-node-js-performance-issues-in-production-by-thomas-watson) - A talk with demo of CPU frame graph and core dump
 - [Generating Node.js Flame Graphs](https://yunong.io/2015/11/23/generating-node-js-flame-graphs/) - says `–perf-basic-prof-only-functions` is safe to use in production as long as the file size growth is OK
+- [State of Diagnostic Tools for Production Environment in the Node.js Ecosystem](https://github.com/mmarchini/nodejs-production-diagnostic-tools) - state-of-the-art practices of CPU Flame Graph with Linux `perf`

 Gotchas: